 Gretchen has an MFA in Electronic Music & Recording Media (with the Donna Peterson Vocal Prize) from Mills College, as well as an intermediate koto certificate (with distinction) from the Sawai Koto Institute (沢井箏曲院) in Tokyo.
 She teaches music technology at University of the Pacific in Stockton, California.

-I have heard him, though.
-If you have heard him too, then you know…
+If you have heard him, then you know…

 If not, you will want to know, so come hear his unique an highly refined exploration of the sound generating possibilities of the guitar and a variety of other objets sonores.